escusado/quick-firebase-queue/README.md

 *   **a way to monitor the queue process and show when jobs are consumed and their states in processing.**
 The app running on `http://localhost:3000/` has a queue monitor on the right.

+---

+# Firebq

+A simple job queue manager for firebase based workers.

+## Abstract

+A simple javascript/node job queue for firebase based data workers.

+### Constraints

+---
+# A services that consumes jobs in a queue

+## The idea

+A Drone simulator, that displays a grid divided map, and drones taking pictures of each cell on the map.

+### How it works

+*   A map is created using the Map class (can be configured here: TODO).
+*   A set of drone stations are placed next to the map (the number of station can be configured here: TODO)
+*   A controller assign a set of unasigned map cells to each drone station.
+*   The station deploys the drone with all the targets for picture taking.
+*   The drone does its job cell map by cell map (the quantity of pictures per drone can be configured here: TODO)
+*   The drone returns to its station to deliver the imagery payload.
+*   The station receives the imagery data and sends it to the app backend for processing
+*   The app backend holds a list of all the processes the images has to go trhough.
+*   The app backend takes each image and queues each process in order.

+*   `firebq` queue receives the worker path and the firebase dataset id
+*   The javascript workers receive the id of the dataset they need to process
+*   Each worker knows what to do with the data, when done, they send a `job:done` event to `firebq`
+*   `firebq` removes the job from the queue

+*   The map data on the drone-simulator will be updated real-time (thanks firebase)
+*   As data is been added to each cell, the map will be updating on real time.

+*   There are 3 stages for each image
+   *   Add sattelite image
+   *   Add a fake heatmap image
+   *   Add a fake could point like data image